Ensemble spin relaxation of shallow donor qubits in ZnO: Theoretical description of T 1 T 1 and comparison to experiments

 \section{Theoretical description of \texorpdfstring{T\textsubscript{1}}{T 1} and comparison to experiments}

-In this section we consider spin relaxation mechanisms for donor-bound electrons in ZnO and calculate the corresponding $T_1$.
-We start with the spin relaxation mediated by the phonon emission/absorption in the presence of spin-orbit coupling (admixture mechanism), which is the dominant spin-relaxation mechanism for III-V quantum dots~\cite{Khaetskii2001, Woods2002} and donor-bound electrons in GaAs, InP and CdTe compounds~\cite{ref:linpeng2016lsr}.
+In this section we consider spin-relaxation mechanisms for donor-bound electrons in ZnO and calculate the corresponding $T_1$.
+We focus on the spin relaxation mediated by the phonon emission/absorption in the presence of spin-orbit coupling (admixture mechanism), which is the dominant spin-relaxation mechanism for III-V quantum dots~\cite{Khaetskii2001, Woods2002} and donor-bound electrons in GaAs, InP and CdTe compounds~\cite{ref:linpeng2016lsr}.
 Due to spin-orbit coupling the spin sublevels of the ground donor state contain an admixture of the excited sublevels with opposite spin projections.
 As a result, the matrix elements of the spin-independent electron-phonon interaction between the ground spin sublevels become non-zero resulting in the relaxation of electron spin.
 The matrix element of this second-order process is given by

 Here $\ket{1s}$ is the ground orbital state of the donor-bound electron, $\ket{e}$ denotes the excited orbital states, $E_{1s \uparrow (\downarrow)}$ and $E_{e \uparrow (\downarrow)}$ are the energies of the ground and excited orbital states with $+1/2$ and $-1/2$ spin projections onto magnetic field, $V_{\rm so}$ and $V_{\rm ph}$ are the operators of the spin-orbit and electron-phonon interaction, respectively.